kubernetes/enhancements/keps/sig-network/4770-endpointslice-controller-flexibility/README.md

 #### Story 1

 As a Cloud Native Network Function (CNF) vendor, some of my services are handled by custom Service-Proxies/Gateways over secondary networks provided by, for example, [Multus](https://github.com/k8snetworkplumbingwg/multus-cni).
-IPs configured in the service and registered by the EndpointSlice controller must be only the secondary IPs provided by the secondary network provider (e.g. [Multus](https://github.com/k8snetworkplumbingwg/multus-cni), also see [KEP-3698](https://github.com/kubernetes/enhancements/issues/3698)).
+IPs configured in the service and registered by the EndpointSlice controller must be only the secondary IPs provided by the secondary network provider (e.g. [Multus](https://github.com/k8snetworkplumbingwg/multus-cni)).

-Therefore, it must be possible to disable the default Kubernetes EndpointSlice Controller for certain services and re-use the Kubernetes EndpointSlice reconciler implementation to create a controller for secondary network providers.
+Therefore, it must be possible to disable the default Kubernetes Endpoints and EndpointSlice Controller for certain services and re-use the Kubernetes EndpointSlice reconciler implementation to create a controller for secondary network providers.

 ### Notes/Constraints/Caveats (Optional)